taiojia/playback/docs/keystone.md

     export OS_IMAGE_API_VERSION=2
     export OS_AUTH_VERSION=3

-Using `playback-keystone --help` to see the details.
+Using `keystone-deploy --help` to see the details.